 Signs of a carpenter ant presence

-There are also signs that you should look out for if you want to know whether you have a problem with carpenter ants in your property.
+There are also signs that you should look out for if you want to know whether you have a problem with carpenter ants on your property.

-• Ants that still have their wings actually showing up around your home.
+- Ants that still have their wings actually show up around your home.